Times have changed

 At Eurocoat 2016, held in Paris, I’ve held a short lecture on our biosolvents and our stand has registered great attention on our products by plenty of visitors.

-You can find this full video in the section “ resources “ of our blog.
+You can find a full video and other interesting ones in section “resources“ of our website.

-I have to be honest with you : biosolvents aren’t for all people.
+I have to be honest with you: biosolvents aren’t for all people or companies.

 Notwithstanding their several advantages, if you consider them just on the price level, nowadays they are still the most expensive solution.